stepchowfun/typical/README.md

 A `struct`, such as our `send_email_request` type, describes messages containing a fixed set of fields (in this case, `to`, `subject`, and `body`).
 A `choice`, such as our `send_email_response` type, describes messages containing exactly one field from a fixed set of possibilities (in this case, `success` and `error`).
 These kinds of types are called *algebraic data types* due to their correspondence to ideas from category theory called *products* and *sums*, respectively, but you don't need to know anything about that to use Typical.

 Each field in a `struct` or a `choice` has both a name (e.g., `subject`) and an integer index (e.g., `1`).
-The name is for humans, and only the index is used to identify fields in the binary encoding.
+The name is just for humans, as only the index is used to identify fields in the binary encoding.
 You can freely rename fields without worrying about binary incompatibility.

 Each field also has a type, either explicitly or implicitly.
 The `success` field in `send_email_response` doesn't have an explicit type; that means its type implicitly defaults to `unit`, a built-in type equivalent to an empty `struct`.